 - a.
-A list of clients from the subgrantees' tracking system, THO, that contains at a minimum: - i.
-Client name (last, first, middle initial) - ii.
+A list of clients from the subgrantees' tracking system, THO, that contains at a minimum: - Client name (last, first, middle initial) - ii.
 Amount of assistance - iii.
 Energy Provider - iv.
 Total amount invoiced per client by energy provider - b.
 Proof of request to provider for payment - c.
 Type of assistance provided - i.
 Heating or Cooling-the month in which the assistance is provided will determine whether the assistance is heating or cooling.
 The assistance is heating if the payment on behalf of the client was made during the months of October through May.
-The assistance is cooling if the payment is made during June through September. - ii.
-Crisis or Regular-this is included on the THO Payment listing.
-If other documentation is provided, it must specify crisis or regular assistance. - d.
-Benefit Amount Changes - i.
-Handwritten amounts on a THO printouts will not be accepted unless accompanied by an explanation..
+The assistance is cooling if the payment is made during June through September.